How to Short a Stock: Defined and Explained

 What Is Shorting a Stock?

-A trader shorts a stock when they think the stock price will fall.
+A trader shorts a stock when they think its price will fall.
 Shorting involves borrowing the stock from a brokerage, selling it, and then buying it when the price is lower than when they sold.
-The trader then returns the shares to the brokerage and pockets the profit.
+The trader then returns the shares to the brokerage and may realize a profit, provided the shares sold for more than they were bought back for.

-Shorting a stock is a way for investors to bet that a particular stock’s future share price will be lower than its current price.
-It’s the opposite of going long a stock, where an investor buys shares with the expectation that the stock price will increase.
+Shorting a stock allows investors to take a position that anticipates a stock’s future share price will be lower than its current price.
+It’s the opposite of going “long” on a stock, where an investor buys shares with the expectation that the stock price will increase.

 Short selling can be risky because if the stock price goes up instead of down, the investor will have to buy the shares at a higher price and may lose money.